va-big-data-genomics/va-big-data-genomics.github.io/_posts/2023-08-04-analyzing-dr2-variant-info-on-bigquery.md

 # Analyzing variant data in BigQuery
 With the Data Release 2 variant data in BigQuery, I ran some SQL queries to explore the data and also try replicating results Joe had generated with Hail.

-## How many variants are included in DR2?
+## How many variants are in the dataset?

 ```
 SELECT COUNT(1) AS variant_count
 FROM `{mvp-project}.wgs_data_release_2.hail_variant_info`
-LIMIT 1000
 ```

 ### Result